Eukaryotic Cell A Level Biology

 Chloroplasts (Plant Cells Only): The Sites of Photosynthesis

 Found only in plant cells and some protists, chloroplasts are the sites of photosynthesis, the process by which light energy is converted into chemical energy in the form of glucose.
-Like mitochondria, chloroplasts are double-membrane-bound organelles with their own DNA and ribosomes.
-They contain chlorophyll, the green pigment that absorbs light energy, and other pigments involved in the light-dependent and light-independent reactions of photosynthesis.
+Day to day, like mitochondria, chloroplasts are double-membrane-bound organelles with their own DNA and ribosomes.
+They contain chlorophyll, the green pigment that absorbs light energy, and other pigments involved in the light-dependent and light-independent reactions of photosynthesis Took long enough..

 Cytoskeleton: The Cell's Internal Framework